-MODX is an open-source content management system that is simpler, more flexible and more powerful than more well-known (and more structured) options such as WordPress and Drupal.
+MODX is an open-source CMS that is simpler, more versatile and more powerful than other well-known options such as WordPress and Drupal.
 If a client wants total freedom in design and user experience, this technology is the right fit.

-MODX scales horizontally and can handle a large amount of traffic (tens of thousands of concurrent users).
-MODX also integrates with other content sources.
+MODX scales horizontally and can handle a large amount of traffic, all while integrating with other content sources.
 We have built data loading systems to make third party data available to MODX.
-Leveraging this functionaliyt allows editors to control and interact with third party data from within the same editing interface where they do their normal day to day publishing work.
+Leveraging this functionality allows editors to control and interact with third party data from within the same editing interface where they do their normal day to day publishing work.

-No technology is perfect and MODX is not without its warts.
-Its flexilibility means that it can be easy to write code that is hard to maintain.
-Its maturity means that there's less frequent improvements, though there is a major new version under development.
+MODX is not without its shortcomings.
+Its flexibility means that it can be easy to write code that is hard to maintain.
+Content modeling is limited, making it difficult to create products that have multiple selection categories, reducing the sophistication of tasks that can be performed.
+It is also not suited for collaboration between developers or a large editorial team.
 This technology is not aimed at making it easy for non technical people to build the underlying websites, but rather requires technical expertise.
-(However, once a site is built in MODX, non technical staff can easily create and edit pages of their website.)
+However, once a site is built in MODX, non technical staff can easily create and edit pages of their website.

 - Crosby Stills & Nash

 - Organic India